 Current RMA Instruments

 |Reasonable Hypothesis SOP||7 of 2023|

 |Balance of Probabilities SOP||8 of 2023|

 Changes from previous Instruments

 Warts are benign growths on the skin or mucosa caused by infection with human papilloma virus (HPV).
-They can affect any area of the skin as well as the cervix uteri.
-The SOP covers warts of the skin and cervix and anogenital warts.
+They can affect any area of the skin or mucous membranes including the oral cavity, cervix uteri and anogenital region.

 Confirming the diagnosis

 This diagnosis is made on clinical grounds.
 A biopsy may be needed in some cases of anogenital warts, to confirm the diagnosis and exclude malignancy.
 Testing for human papilloma virus is unhelpful.

 The appropriate medical specialist depends on the location of the warts but may be a dermatologist, urologist or gynaecologist.